-- A thorough clinical history with the informed parent/caregiver, inclusive of developmental and psychosocial history; - Direct observation of the recipient, to include but not be limited to, assessment of current functioning in the areas of social and communicative behaviors and play or peer interactive behaviors; - A review of available records; - A valid Diagnostic and Statistical Manual of Mental Disorders, (DSM) V (or current edition) diagnosis; - Justification/rationale for referral/non-referral for an ABA functional assessment and possible ABA services; and - Recommendations for any additional treatment, care or services, specialty medical or behavioral referrals, specialty consultations, and/or any additional recommended standardized measures, labs or other diagnostic evaluations considered clinically appropriate and/or medically necessary.
+- 1. A thorough clinical history with the informed parent/caregiver, inclusive of developmental and psychosocial history; - 2.
+Direct observation of the beneficiary, to include but not be limited to, assessment of current functioning in the areas of social and communicative behaviors and play or peer interactive behaviors; - 3.
+A review of available records; - 4.
+A valid Diagnostic and Statistical Manual of Mental Disorders, (DSM) V (or current edition) diagnosis; - 5.
+Justification/rationale for referral/non-referral for an ABA functional assessment and possible ABA services; and - 6.
+Recommendations for any additional treatment, care or services, specialty medical or behavioral referrals, specialty consultations, and/or any additional recommended standardized measures, labs or other diagnostic evaluations considered clinically appropriate and/or medically necessary.

-When the results of the screening are borderline, or if there is any lack of clarity about the primary diagnosis, comorbid conditions or the medical necessity of services requested, the following categories of assessment should be included as components of the CDE and must be specific to the recipient's age and cognitive abilities:
+When the results of the screening are borderline, or if there is any lack of clarity about the primary diagnosis, comorbid conditions or the medical necessity of services requested, the following categories of assessment should be included as components of the CDE and must be specific to the beneficiary's age and cognitive abilities:

-Autism specific assessments;
+1. Autism specific assessments;

-• Assessments of general psychopathology;
+- 2. Assessments of general psychopathology;

-- Cognitive/developmental assessment; and - Assessment of adaptive behavior.
+- 3. Cognitive/developmental assessment; and

+- 4. Assessment of adaptive behavior.